 A study’s design is crucial to obtaining valid and scientifically sound results.
 Familiarise yourself with those commonly used in your field of research.
 If you come across an uncommon study design, read the researchers’ use and justification of it carefully, and question how it might affect their data and analysis.
 Review the study design critically but also remember to be open-minded.
 Just because something is new and unfamiliar it does not automatically mean it is incorrect or flawed.

 Similar to the above.
 The methods section, for example, should explain the steps taken to produce the results.
 If these are not clear or you’re left questioning their validity, it’s important to make your concerns known.
 And if they are unusual then, as with the study design, examine the researchers’ justification carefully with the view to ask more questions if necessary.
-Nonacademic discourse is another deviation from best practice whereby opinionated and biased statements are used throughout the study.
+Non-academic discourse, whereby opinionated and biased statements are used throughout the study, is another deviation from best practice

 3. Over-interpretation of results

 Over-interpretation has no place in research.
 Ensure the conclusions drawn in the paper are based on the data presented and are not extrapolated beyond that (to a larger population or ecological setting, for example).
 You should also watch out for studies that focus on seemingly important differences where none exist.

 4. Commenting beyond the scope of the article